 It is also recommended that it cure for 30 days before mounting the hardware.

 Tramp Section - You then attach the angle iron hardware (with zig zag wire welded on for spring attachment) to the concrete with provided wedge bolts through it's pre-drilled holes.
-Attach 3' to 5' below ground level.
-Three to four feet are fairly standard.
-And attach the tramp bed to it with the springs (normally 6" springs).
+Attach 3' to 5' below ground level - three to four feet are fairly standard.
+It should be noted that it is generally recommended to have 3 feet of space below the bed of the trampoline bed - depending on the pit size, a Pillar Cube or several are normally recommended depending on the length and width.
+Pillar Cubes are normally made of 16 ILD foam.
+Attach the tramp bed to it with the springs (normally 6" springs are used).
 Spring attachments are spaced approximately 4 1/4" apart and set back from the edge leaving a flap to go over top of the springs.
 The Flap has holes about every two feet so it can be secured.
 The tramp bed is made of the same polypropylene material as our trampoline beds.

 Use some sort of foam to protect users from contact with the bare concrete.
 Many use a sections of Carpet Bonded Foam.
 It seems to hold up best.
 You will likely need to apply this with contact cement.
-Make sure you have adequate ventilation.
+Make sure you have adequate ventilation during the installation process.
 As stated in the graphic above, if you fear that the bed may bottom out, you may want to consider adding some cubes (or other foam) underneath the bed for added peace of mind.